 This page may contain affiliate links.
 Learn More.

 Canned or homemade Rotel adds tons of flavor to dishes like this easy homemade chili with Rotel with only 4 ingredients!
 It’s a great Rotel recipe you’re going to want to keep!

 I love easy dinner ideas where you can dump a few ingredients into the crockpot and set it and forget it!
 This is one of our favorites.
-And I always have a freezer full of Rotel that I’ve made with our excess tomatoes and excess hot peppers from the garden!
+And I always have a freezer full of Rotel that I’ve made with our excess tomatoes from the garden.
+We use our excess hot peppers too!
 It’s super easy to make homemade Rotel!

 I love to make my own seasoning mixes and flavorings because there are so many hidden ingredients in the store-bought versions.
 But they also pack so much more flavor than the store-bought.
 Many premade seasonings are full of gluten for a filler because it’s cheaper than seasoning and herbs.
 And I really feel like that dilutes the flavors.
 Knowing what to eat to save money is not as complicated as you might think.